baget/ChunlanAc/README.md

 ChunlanAC Lib
 ==============

-An Arduino Lib for Chunlan Air Condition
+An Arduino Lib for Chunlan Air Conditioner

 Prerequisite:
 -------------